 There are over 150 recognized species of Echeveria, and though most exhibit standard mat-form rosettes (like Elegans,) others are strangely shaped like this one:

 If the word ‘cristata” sounds familiar, you may be remembering my Mother’s Day Mutant with the cristate defect causing horizontal, wavy stem growth.
 Because the stem on the Echeveria above is flat yet undulating, the green, leafy, top-growth forms haphazard rows instead of neat rosettes.
-But there’s another more interesting fact E glauca ssp. pumila preserves its cristate properties even when reproduced from small cuttings or single leaves!!!
+But there’s another more interesting fact :arrow: E glauca ssp. pumila preserves its cristate properties even when reproduced from small cuttings or single leaves!!!
 If I hadn’t tried it myself, I mightn’t've believed it…look!